-3.7.2 Functionality
+1.17.2 Functionality

 Users could use the website for simple information gathering such as cultivation year, color, name, description, height, parentage, descendants, location, hardiness, vendors and disease resistance.
 In a real world situation it could be that a user has a rose in their head but doesn't know their name so they could filter through roses based on their above listed characteristics.
-A large real world user for this website is to check when a rose will bloom, when to pesticide them, and when pests will appear.
+A larger scale, real world use for this website is to check when a rose will bloom, when to pesticide them against pests and diseases.
 A user could also be looking for information outside of the roses and instead be looking for information on Griffith Buck, Reiman Garden or horticulture.
 Lastly, there is a use case for admins to be able to edit the back end information of the website.
 They need to be able to update information, upload photos, login, remove and add vendors, and change map locations.
 With the way we have our front-end and back-end designed, users would be able to complete all functionality.
 We still need to make that decision about the UI for degree days but either way the functionality would be fulfilled.